 This can result in hundreds or thousands of dollars in damage, but what’s even more concerning is that one mouse produces between 40 and 100 fecal droppings per day, which can accumulate quickly and become a health concern.
 In particular, the health hazard those droppings can cause is an illness called Hantavirus Pulmonary Syndrome (see more on this below).

-Storage Units and Rodents – What are the Health Hazards?
+Rodent Damage in Storage Units – What are the Health Hazards?

 Beyond the damage that rodents can do to your personal and household items while they are in storage, these situations also pose major health risks to us humans.